What is retrograde cystography?

 - You'll lie on your back on the X-ray table.

-- A catheter will be inserted into your bladder for injection of the contrast dye into the bladder.
+- A catheter will be inserted into your bladder for injection of the contrast dye.

 - A kidney, ureters, and bladder (KUB) X-ray will be taken to verify that the urinary system is visible.
 With male patients, a lead shield may be placed over the testes to protect them from the X-rays.